whozDougie/StandUpPicker-ElectronJs/README.md

 ```

 The user data folder is the following paths appended with a folder named "Simple Stand Up Picker":
-%APPDATA% on Windows
+1. %APPDATA% on Windows
-$XDG_CONFIG_HOME or ~/.config on Linux
+2. $XDG_CONFIG_HOME or ~/.config on Linux
-~/Library/Application Support on macOS
+3. ~/Library/Application Support/ on macOS
+Note: MacOS X Mountain Lion and Lion have hidden the Library folder.
+To show it in Finder, hold Option key and select Go > Library, or open Terminal and type:
+    chflags nohidden ~/Library

 ## Implemented with:
 ElectronJS and Pure Javascript